What You Need To Know About Planning A Trip To Croatia

 Croatia has become a tourist destination due to its history, culture, and warm temperature.
 There are two climate zones.
 Inland, there is a temperate climate that spans the continental mountainous areas.
 The south along the coast enjoys a mild Mediterranean climate.
-This area has summers that are hot and dryer, but winters that are much milder and more humid.
+This area has hot summers and dryer, but winters that are much milder and more humid.

-The average temperature in January can range anywhere from around freezing to about 5°C, and in August, the average temperature is about 21°C. This is for the inland area.
-The coastal zone temperatures are much warmer, ranging from 4° to 10°C in January all the way up to 26°C in August.
+The average temperature in January ranges from around freezing to about five °C, and in August, the average temperature is about 21°C. This is for the inland area.
+The coastal zone temperatures are much warmer, ranging from 4° to 10°C in January up to 26°C in August.

 What To Pack For Croatia

 If you want to fit in with the local women, think seaside glamor and effortless chic when deciding on your packing list for Croatia.
 You’ll notice while on vacation in Croatia that, unlike some other European cities where stylish local women rarely stray from a subdued navy/gray/black/white palate, Croatian women are not afraid to wear brighter colors, which look fabulous against a Mediterranean tan.

 Considering your summer vacation may take you from a lazy day on the beach to a night out in the city to a mountain hike, it can be tricky to know what to wear in Croatia.
 Try to find outfits that can work for multiple occasions.
 The key is picking simple pieces that allow you to dress down for the day and dress up for the evening.

 How Much Money Do You Need In Croatia